Powered by Beeline Reader

 [the Program main theme]

-ANNOUNCER: This episode of The Program was made by three people: Frank Salvino, Scott Morgan, and IMS.
-Additional music in this episode by Christien Ledroit.
+ANNOUNCER: This episode of The Program was made by four people: Frank Salvino, Scott Morgan, Christien Ledroit, and IMS.
 Synthetic voices generated by narrationbox.com.
-Main music theme by Matt Podd.
 Visit programaudioseries.com for more details.
 This is also where you will find ways to support the show.
 All the money you donate goes directly into the production costs, and not a single dollar is spent on Google or Facebook ads.
 Remember, on the Internet, only lies are free.